 A Progressive ALEC?

-“For nearly a generation, conservatives have outpaced us at the business of movement-building in states.
+“For nearly a generation, conservatives have outpaced us at the business of movement building in states.
 They have focused hard on it, poured resources into it, and have been ruthlessly efficient at it.
-Starting now, we will do the same,” wrote Nick Rathod, executive director of ALICE, and Iowa State Sen. Joe Bolkcom, board chair of Progressive States Network, in a joint statement.
+Starting now, we will do the same,” wrote Nick Rathod, executive director of the Issue Campaign Exchange, and Iowa State Sen. Joe Bolkcom, board chair of Progressive States Network, in a joint statement.

 There’s evidence to suggest the group may be forming at an advantageous time for progressive policy in the states.
-As Congress stalls in raising the minimum wage, a policy backed by a clear majority of Americans, 10 states and the District of Columbia passed minimum wage hikes just this year, according to the Post.
-It’s with examples like this that ALICE and the Progressive States Network hope will spark momentum for their new group’s initiatives.
+As Congress stalls in raising the minimum wage — a policy backed by a clear majority of Americans — 10 states and the District of Columbia passed minimum wage hikes just this year, according to the Post.
+It’s with examples like this that the Issue Campaign Exchange and the Progressive States Network hope will spark momentum for their new group’s initiatives.